 So you may need to grab some paid or proprietary software.
 In this situation, Ubuntu wins the crown as its software center comes with many useful free and proprietary applications.
 You can still get non-free software in Debian, but it’s not that easy as on Ubuntu.

-10. Support and Community: Linux Debian vs Ubuntu
+10. Support and Community: Linux Debian vs. Ubuntu

 You must be aware that Microsoft acquires GitHub.
-Why they do that to get an open source software hub?
+Why do they do that to get an open source software hub?
 It’s nothing but to get open source community support for the Microsoft app store and its software repo for competing with other software vendors like Google Play Store, Apple’s App Store, etc.

 Now come to the core point of community support for Debian vs. Ubuntu.
 Both the distros are extremely popular with active community support.
 But Debian goes ahead of Ubuntu as it’s supported by a large community of volunteers.
 Moreover, the Debian community is more tech and technical-oriented, and Ubuntu focuses more on newbies and beginners.